pingcap/docs-cn/v2.1/how-to/deploy/hardware-recommendations.md

 > **Note**:
 >
-> - In the production environment, you can deploy and run TiDB and PD on the same server.
+> - In the production environment, the TiDB and PD instances can be deployed on the same server.
 If you have a higher requirement for performance and reliability, try to deploy them separately.
 > - It is strongly recommended to use higher configuration in the production environment.
-> - It is recommended to keep the size of TiKV hard disk within 2 TB if you are using PCI-E SSD disks or within 1.5 TB if you are using regular SSD disks.
+> - It is recommended to keep the size of TiKV hard disk within 2 TB if you are using PCIe SSDs or within 1.5 TB if you are using regular SSDs.

 ## Network requirements